Bibliography

 chevron-rightCDP questionnaires and reportshashtag

-CDP is an NGO that operates an international reporting model for companies, cities, states and regions via online questionnaires.
-Present in fifty countries, CDP offers a series of paid questionnaires, the responses to which are then analysed.
-Reports are regularly published from these data so that global decision-makers (investors, buyers, etc.) can act accordingly.
+The CDP is an NGO that carries an international reporting model targeted at companies, cities, states and regions, via online questionnaires.
+Present in fifty countries worldwide, the CDP offers a series of paid questionnaires, the responses to which are then analysed.
+Reports are regularly published from these data so that decision-makers in the world (investors, purchasers, etc.) can act accordingly.

-The CDP questionnaire deals with scope 1 & 2 emissions, as well as scope 3 in a less detailed manner.
-Other questions address governance, strategy (risk management, business and engagement with governments), company objectives and initiatives in terms of emission reductions and finally communication.
+The CDP questionnaire covers scope 1 & 2 emissions, as well as scope 3 to a lesser extent.
+Other questions address governance, strategy (risk management, business and engagement with governments), the company's targets and initiatives in terms of emissions reduction and finally communication.

-⏳[WIP] A bibliographic review is underway and will be available soon.
+⏳[WIP] A bibliographic review is underway and will be made available soon.

 chevron-rightClimate shadowhashtag